 6.2 Reheating Instructions

-- Stovetop: Heat in a skillet with a bit of olive oil or butter on low heat, tossing gently until warmed through.
+- Stovetop: warm in a skillet with a bit of olive oil or butter on low, tossing gently till heated.

-- Microwave: Place in a microwave-safe container, cover, and heat in short intervals, stirring in between, until heated thoroughly.
+- Microwave: put in a microwave-safe bowl, cover and heat in short bursts, stirring in between till hot.

 Frequently Asked Questions (FAQs)